Filippo-Carta/raspberry-pi-keylogger/README.md

 # Raspberry Pi Keylogger

 A simple Python-based keylogger designed for use on a Raspberry Pi.
-It captures keyboard input from One of the 4 usb-a porta of Raspberry pi 4, sends the keys from the usb-c porta to the computer, that Power It at the same time, and save the typed keys review.
+It captures keyboard input from One of the 4 usb-a ports of Raspberry pi 4, sends the keys from the usb-c port to the computer, that Power It at the same time, and save the typed keys review.

 ---